 My lab has used fMRI as our primary tool since 1999.
 For the past few years, we have been experimenting with another tool - functional near infrared spectroscopy (fNIRS), which is essential to making social neuroscience more social. fNIRS involves wearing a lightweight cap from which LED lights are directed into the brain (see photo).
 The LED light emerges from the brain in predictable patterns and the way in which active brain tissue absorbs light allows us to reconstruct fMRI type images of the activity in the cortical surface.

-In addition, we now have the ability to use fNIRS on up to five people simultaneously as they interact with one another in a group context.
+In addition, we now have the ability to use fNIRS on up to six people simultaneously as they interact with one another in a group context.
 By looking at the "neural synchrony" across two or more people we can detect when there is (and isn't) shared engagement with the conversation.
 In other words, we can identify when a person is (and isn't) experiencing the world the same way as someone else without having to ask them any questions, interrupting the flow of experience.
 Check out the video on this page so you can see the way in which fNIRS allows us to see two brains responding very similarly as they watch a video of a fighter jet.

 Default mode network: The social functions of the brain at rest